Satisficing Paths and Independent Multi-Agent Reinforcement Learning in Stochastic Games: Simulations

-We set $\beta = 0, \epsilon = 0.2$ and ran 100 independent trials of Algorithm~\ref{algo:main}, with each trial consisting of 1500 exploration phases of length 10,000, for a total of 15 million stage games per trial.
-The quantized set of policies $\Pi^i$ for each player $i \in \{ A, B \}$ was chosen to be the set of probability vectors with with each entry having a single-digit after the decimal point, i.e.
+We put $\epsilon = 2$.
+Although this may appear to be a rather large choice of $\epsilon$, the relatively large discount factor of $\beta^i = 0.8$ leads to aggregate long-run rewards that are an order of magnitude larger.
+Empirically, we found that performance within $\epsilon = 2$ of a 0-best-response entailed achieving over 80\% of one's optimal return in state $s_1$ and over 85\% of one's optimal return in state $s_0$.

-When not randomly updating its policy, the agent employed a modified version of the independent update rule of Algorithm~\ref{algo:independent-update-rule}.
-The results, which are in line with our theoretical results, are summarized in Figure~\ref{fig:graph}.
+We ran 250 trials of Algorithm~\ref{algo:main}.
+Each trial consisted of 50 exploration phases of length 50,000, for a total of 2.5 million stage games per trial.
+For our choice of policy update rule, we set UpdateRule$^i$ to be a gradient ascent-type policy update, in which the player increments its policy toward a 0-best-response using a small step size.
+Our empirical results, in which we observe the frequency of $\epsilon$-equilibrium rising to over 90\% of trials, are summarized in Figure~\ref{fig:graph} and Table~\ref{table:some-results}.